 “It’s a different world here.
-I used to cook for 500 to a thousand people a day in Argentina.
+I used to cook for up to 1,000 people a day in Argentina.
 Now I cook for 20.
 It’s like having people in my home.
 It’s so beautiful.
 The surroundings.
 How much we can enjoy life, and relax.
 It’s like when you set a beautiful table, you enjoy your food more.
-Here, it’s the table and it’s everything else, as well.
+Here, it’s the table and it’s everything else.
 Everything, including wild animals, contributes to the enjoyment of a meal.”

-Another theme that pops up repeatedly among backcountry chefs is, as Vega has just referenced, quality of life.
+Vega touches on a theme that pops up repeatedly among backcountry chefs — quality of life.

-Back at Island Lake Lodge, we’re about to crack into our spruce-tip infused creme brûlée, made by the talented on site pastry chef Catherine Chartrand.
+Back at Island Lake Lodge, day is turning into night and we’re about to crack into our spruce-tip-infused creme brûlée, made by the lodge’s talented pastry chef Catherine Chartrand.
 There’s a glow in the dining room.
-The day has been a good one.

-I’m glowing too.
-I’m still enjoying the fact that I’m tucked away, far from the rat race of the city, in a log cabin in the woods.
+I’m glowing, too.
+Beyond enjoying the weekend’s culinary delights, I’m relishing the fact that I’m tucked away, far from the rat race of the city, in a log cabin in the woods.

-I’m still enjoying the fact that earlier that day, I peered out my window to see an adolescent grizzly bear foraging for berries, having his own feast in the forest, just a stone’s throw away.
+I’m also enjoying the fact that earlier in the day, I peered out my window to see an adolescent grizzly bear foraging for berries, having his own feast in the forest, just a stone’s throw away.

 Founded by two Canucks on the loose in a big country, Toque & Canoe is a blog about Canadian travel culture.